Bush Pilots & Barnstormers – Wilfrid ‘Wop’ May

 They took off from Edmonton in their open cockpit Avian on January 2nd 1929 with the temperature at 20 degrees below zero Fahrenheit.
 Battling strong headwinds and limited visibility due to snow, they flew to McLennan, then Peace River, and finally to FortVermilion where they delivered the serum.
 During the flight, they had to deal with a fire in the cockpit, and on the return trip, they encountered engine troubles because they had to use automobile gasoline for fuel.
 They did make it back, however, landing in Blatchford Field to a waiting crowd of 10,000 people!

-Don’t miss a viewing of Blind Ambition: The Wop May Story at the Capitol Theatre on 1920 Street!
-The 20-minute film is now screening on Saturdays & Sundays between 1 pm-4 pm.
+Don’t miss a viewing of Blind Ambition: The Wop May Story at the Capitol Theatre on 1920 Street during the summer.
+The 20-minute film is now screening during the Summer Admission Season.

 “Mercy flight from Edmonton to FortVermilion – the open cockpit Avian airplane that Wop May and Vic Horner flew to Fort Vermilion from Edmonton.”
 January 2, 1928.
 Provincial Archives of Alberta, Alberta Department of Health fonds, photo number A11795.